marcodelapierre/toy-gpu-nf/README.md

-## Toy pipeline to test Nextflow with GPUs at Pawsey
+## Toy pipeline to test Nextflow with Nvidia GPUs on Topaz at Pawsey

 The pipeline requires [Nextflow](https://github.com/nextflow-io/nextflow) to run, with some special requirements: